 Obstacle 4: Procrastination of your retirement savings might lead to loss of benefits.

 Solution: As a single parent, you should well-plan your retirement.
 If your employer is offering a 401(k), then you should fully utilize it!
 The contributions you make are pre-taxed from your paycheck, i.e., you won’t be taxed on that money during the year you earned it.
 You have to pay taxes while withdrawing during your retirement.

 From 2019, you can contribute up to $19,000 of your pre-tax income to the 401(k) plan.
 And those above 50 years, can make an additional catch-up contribution of $6,000.

 So, if your employer offers matching contributions, it will be an excellent start for your retirement plan!

 Apart from that, you can also invest in a traditional IRA if your employer doesn’t offer a 401(k).
-Your investments to the traditional IRA are also a tax-deferred growth.
-From 2019, if you have an adjusted gross income less than $122,000, then you will be eligible for a traditional IRA.
+Your investments in the traditional IRA are also a tax-deferred growth.
+From 2019, if you have an adjusted gross income of less than $122,000, then you will be eligible for a traditional IRA.